patrivet/toDoList/README.md

 # to-do list
-A traditional to-do list application, using React, Redux and MaterialUI.
+A traditional to-do list application, including integration with local storage and a light/dark theme.

+Built with React, Redux and MaterialUI.

 See the live app [here](https://todolist-patrivet.netlify.app/)